nicktu12/linq-lesson/README.md

 ## I. What is LINQ?

-LINQ is not a character from The Legend of Zelda video game series (thats Link!).
+LINQ is not asdfasdfa character from The Legend of Zelda video game series (thats Link!).

 ![linq](https://user-images.githubusercontent.com/26471447/43230462-8f3e7d7e-9025-11e8-9398-e7bbe0bf9681.png)